Unique's activity and COVID-19

 Information for our clinicians

-As well as working for Unique Nursing I work for other organisations.
+As well as working with you, I also work for other organisations.
 Are there any expectations from me to inform someone of this?

 We understand that many of you have other work with other organisations.
-If you have a full or part time job, or work with other staffing solutions providers you should inform us straight away (if you have not already done so) by calling us on 0161 998 2132 or email email@example.com .
+If you have a full or part-time job, or work with other staffing solutions providers you should inform us straight away (if you have not already done so) by calling us on 0161 998 2132 (option 2) or emailing email@example.com

-It is important that we live by our value of ‘honesty’ so when we place you on shifts, we have a duty to inform our clients of any other places you have worked recently so they’re able to decide if there are any conditions they would like to place on the booking.
+It is important that we live by our value of ‘impact’ so when we place you on shifts, we have a duty to inform our clients of any other places you have worked recently, so they’re able to decide if there are any conditions they would like to place on the booking.

 Where can I find information around current legislation and guidance for social care workers relating to COVID-19?

-The COVID-19 Adult Social Care Risk Reduction Framework contains lots of information relating to COVID-19 for social care workers, providers, service users and families.
+The NHS website contains lots of information about COVID-19 for social care workers, providers, service users and families.

-First of all, inform people in your life that you need to if they are not already being contacted through Test and Trace.
-Please inform us as soon as possible if you test positive by contacting us on 0161 998 2132 or email email@example.com and further advice will be given.
+Please inform everyone in your life that you need to if they have not already being contacted through Test and Trace, and then inform us as soon as possible by contacting us on 0161 998 2132 (option 2) or emailing email@example.com

 What do I do if I’ve been asked to take a further test after already being tested positive?